picodata/tarantool-module/README.md

     To install and configure a local minikube installation:

-    1. Create a `minikube` cluster:
+    Create a `minikube` cluster:

     ```shell
-        minikube start --memory=4096
+    $ minikube start --memory=4096
     ```

     You will need 4Gb of RAM allocated to the `minikube` cluster to run examples.

     Ensure `minikube` is up and running:

     ```shell
-        minikube status
+    $ minikube status
-        ```

-        In case of success you will see this output:

-        ```shell
+    ---
+    minikube
+    type: Control Plane
     host: Running
     kubelet: Running
     apiserver: Running
+    kubeconfig: Configured
     ```

-    2. Enable minikube Ingress add-on:
+2. Build the operator image

     ```shell
-        minikube addons enable ingress
+    $ make docker-build
     ```

-2. Install the operator
+    By default, the image is tagged as `tarantool-operator:<VERSION>`

+3. Add image to local minikube registry

     ```shell
-    helm install tarantool-operator ci/helm-chart --namespace tarantool --create-namespace
+    $ make push-to-minikube
+    ---
+    minikube image load tarantool-operator:0.0.9
     ```

+> **NOTE**: If you want to use the [official docker image](https://hub.docker.com/r/tarantool/tarantool-operator/tags) of the Tarantool operator use the **helm charts from the tarantool helm repository**.
+> Read more about this in the [documentation](https://www.tarantool.io/ru/doc/latest/book/cartridge/cartridge_kubernetes_guide/#launch-the-application).

+4. Install the operator

+    ```shell
+    $ helm install -n tarantool-operator operator helm-charts/tarantool-operator \
+                 --create-namespace \
+                 --set image.repository=tarantool-operator \
+                 --set image.tag=0.0.9
+    ---
+    NAME: operator
+    LAST DEPLOYED: Wed Dec 15 22:54:13 2021
+    NAMESPACE: tarantool-operator
+    STATUS: deployed
+    REVISION: 1
+    TEST SUITE: None
+    ```

+    Or you can use make:

+    ```shell
+    $ make helm-install-operator
+    ```

     Ensure the operator is up:

     ```shell
-    watch kubectl get pods -n tarantool
+    $ kubectl get pods -n tarantool-operator
+    ---
+    NAME                                  READY   STATUS    RESTARTS   AGE
+    controller-manager-778db958cf-bhw6z   1/1     Running   0          77s
     ```

-    Wait for `tarantool-operator-xxxxxx-xx` Pod's status to become `Running`.
+    Wait for `controller-manager-xxxxxx-xx` Pod's status to become `Running`.

 ## Example Application: key-value storage